 The correct form here is the “past” participle bent.
-The ordinary verb forms bends and are bent are wrong because they would not be linked grammatically to the main verb are made, while the “present” participle bending is wrong because the meaning is passive, not active (for more on passive meaning, see 4.
+The ordinary verb forms bends and are bent are wrong because they would lack a joining device linking them to the main verb are made, while the “present” participle bending is wrong because the meaning is passive, not active (for more on passive meaning, see 4.
 Verbs that Don’t Have to be Passive).

 2. Confusability with Other Joining Devices

 A common error is to have who, which or that and a participle together – *which (or that) running in (a).
 This mixes up two alternative correct structures, running and which/that run (an easy thing to do – see 133.
 Confusions of Similar Structures).
 Putting which with -ing is incorrect because they are both joining devices, each needing its own verb in addition to the main one in the sentence – they cannot share the same verb RUN.